 Key takeaways

 • J.P.
-Morgan Research expects the Fed to cut rates by another 50 bp at its next meeting in early November.
+Morgan Research expects the Fed to cut rates by another 25 bp in December, with further cuts only taking place once per quarter in 2025.

 How big could the next Fed rate cut be?